code4it-dev/c4it-hugo/content/article/2023/106-unit-tests-without-interfaces/index.md

 }
 ```

 Yes: **we can mark a method as `virtual` even if the class is concrete!**

-Now, in our unit tests, we can create a subtype of `NumbersRepository` to have complete control of the `GetNumbers` method:
+Now, in our Unit Tests, we can create a subtype of `NumbersRepository` to have complete control of the `GetNumbers` method:

 ```cs
 internal class StubNumberRepo : NumbersRepository